saibabu2811/MySampleProect/README.md

 These will clone the copy in Proect folder.
 # Activate Virtualenv

-Enter cd project folder and activate virtual environment<br>
+Enter 'cd <project folder>' and activate virtual environment with the below command<br>
 #### source env_edge/bin/activate

 # Run commands